$\tau$-invariants for knots in rational homology spheres: Introduction

 \section{Introduction}

-The $\tau$-invariant for knots in $S^3$ as defined by Ozsv\'ath and Szab\'o has proven to be a useful and robust invariant for studying knot concordance.
+The $\tau$-invariant for knots in the 3-sphere defined by Ozsv\'ath and Szab\'o has proven to be a useful and robust invariant for studying knot concordance.
 A key property of this invariant is that $\tau(K)$ is a lower bound for the 4-ball genus of $K$ \cite{OS-4ball}.
-In this paper, we introduce a generalization, a collection of rational numbers $\{\tau_\mathfrak{s}(Y,K)\}_{\mathfrak{s}\in\S(Y)}$ associated to a knot $K$ in a rational homology sphere $Y$.
-Following the construction of $\tau(K)$ for $K\subset S^3$, we define $\tau_\mathfrak{s}(Y,K)$ in terms of the filtration on the Heegaard Floer chain complex coming from the knot.
-The identification of this filtration with rational numbers relies on Ni's definition of the Alexander grading \cite{Ni}.
-We also show that these invariants satisfy properties similar to the original $\tau$-invariant.
-A different definition of $\tau_{\mathfrak{s}}(Y,K)$ has recently been given by Ni and Vafaee in \cite{Ni-Vafaee}, however our invariant satisfies the additional property that $\tau_{\mathfrak{s}}(-Y,K)=-\tau_{\mathfrak{s}}(Y,K)$ which will be important for Corollary \ref{corollary}.
-In addition, $\tau$-invariants for knots in lens spaces have also been investigated recently by Celoria \cite{Celoria}.
+The goal of this article is to introduce a generalization, a collection of rational numbers $\{\tau_\mathfrak{s}(Y,K)\}_{\mathfrak{s}\in\S(Y)}$ associated to a knot $K$ in a rational homology sphere $Y$ and to prove that if $Y$ bounds an appropriate 4-manifold $W$, these invariants also provide lower bounds on the genus of a surface embedded in $W$ with boundary $K$.

 Our main theorem concerns a knot $K$ in the boundary of a negative definite 4-manifold $W$.
-We will not necessarily assume that our knot bounds a properly embedded surface in $W$, although the result simplifies in this case.
-In general, there exists an integer $p$ such that $p[K]=0\in H_1(W;\Z)$, and we can consider a surface $\Sigma$ embedded in $W-\nu(K)$ with $[\partial\Sigma]=p[K]\in H_1(\nu(K);\Z)$.
-We call $\Sigma$ a \emph{p-slicing surface} or \emph{rational slicing surface} for $K$.
-This definition is a 4-dimensional version of the notion of a rational Seifert surface for a knot in a 3-manifold.
+If $K$ is rationally null-homologous, there exists an integer $p$ such that $p[K]=0\in H_1(W;\Z)$, and we can consider a surface $\Sigma$ embedded in $W-\nu(K)$ with $[\partial\Sigma]=p[K]\in H_1(\nu(K);\Z)$.
+We call $\Sigma$ a \emph{p-slice surface} or a \emph{rational slice surface} for $K$.
+This gives a 4-dimensional notion of the more familiar concept of a rational Seifert surface for a knot in a 3-manifold.

 A \emph{rational q-Seifert surface} for a rationally null-homologous knot $K$ in a 3-manifold $Y$ is a surface $F$ embedded in $Y-\nu(K)$ such that $[\partial F]=q[K]\in H_1(\nu(K);\Z)$.
 In particular, $q$ is a multiple of the order of $K$.
 Calegari and Gordon define the rational genus of a knot to be